joshbegley/nyt-latest/README.md

 **Explained: Why was William Saliba sent off for Arsenal at Bournemouth?**\
-`Breaking down the moment when French defender was dismissed for a professional foul - and what was said about it`\
+`Breaking down the moment the French defender was dismissed for a professional foul — and what was said about it`\
 https://nytimes.com/athletic/5855231/2024/10/19/william-saliba-arsenal-red-card-explained/

 **Harris to Court Moderates With a Onetime Right-Wing Provocateur**\